mrahhal/css-theming/README.md

 npm i
 ```

-To run compile in watch mode:
+To run in watch mode:
 ```
 npm start
 ```